files-community/Website/src/routes/blog/posts/announcing-files-v2-5-10/+page.md

 - Fixed tab navigation when middle-clicking a sidebar item
 - Fixed issue where middle clicking selected folders would cause a crash
 - Fixed issue where the icon was missing from the "new shortcut" option in the right click menu
+- Fixed an issue where the right-click menu would sometimes freeze the app

 ### Conclusion